AI in sales enablement - going behind the hype

 Everything from movie recommendations to voice assistance is being powered by Artificial Intelligence (AI).
 Intelligent systems are improving our lives by saving us time, reducing errors, and transforming the way we work and play.
+And this was before ChatGPT took the world by storm this year.

 Companies are trying their best to ride the AI hype cycle.
 The State of AI: Divergence report found that 40% of startups that call themselves AI companies don’t use AI in a way that is ‘material’ to their business model.
 Most software products use rudimentary rule-based systems that don’t truly deliver on the promise and potential of intelligent automation.